fred-ai-security/ai-security-assurance-labs/static-analysis/clamav/clamav-scan-guide.md

 ---

+## Result Interpretation

-## Interpreting Results
+### Clean Results

-### ✔ No Infected Files
-The model files show no known malware signatures and can move to the next stage of intake.
+Indicate that no known malware signatures were detected and the artifacts may proceed to the next stage of intake.

-### ⚠ Infected Files Found
+### Detection Events
-If ClamAV reports any file as infected:
+If ClamAV flags any artifact as infected:

-- **Quarantine the file immediately**
+- The file should be quarantined
-- Do NOT load it into a model runtime
-- Compare file hashes with the source repository
+- Hashes should be compared with source-of-truth repositories
-- Re-download from an official model provider
+- Re-acquisition from an official, trusted provider is recommended
-- Consider notifying the team or platform
+- Findings should be documented for audit and governance

-ClamAV alerts indicate known malware patterns — even inside non-executable formats.
+A detection suggests overlap with known malware signatures, even in non-executable files.

 ---

-## Limitations of ClamAV for AI Models
+## Limitations of ClamAV for AI Artifacts

-ClamAV provides useful detection, but it cannot find everything:
+ClamAV does not detect:

-- Unknown malware or zero-day payloads
+- Novel or zero-day malware
-- Novel AI-specific tampering
+- AI-specific malicious model manipulations
-- Embedded logical backdoors
+- Logical or training-data backdoors
 - Adversarial triggers
-- Hidden model manipulations

-This is why ClamAV should be combined with:
+- Poisoned parameters or hidden behaviors

+For this reason, ClamAV is used alongside:

-- YARA scanning
+- YARA pattern-matching
-- File hash verification
+- SHA-256 integrity verification
-- Sigcheck validation
+- Sigcheck signing and publisher validation
 - Manual inspection
 - Behavioral red teaming (Garak, Promptfoo, PyRIT)

 ---

-## Where ClamAV Fits in Your AI Assurance Pipeline
+## Position in the AI Assurance Pipeline

-ClamAV is most effective in:
+ClamAV is most relevant during:

-1. **Stage 1 – Model Intake**
+1. **Stage 1 — Model Intake**
-   Identify known malware inside newly downloaded files.
+   Detects known malware at initial acquisition.

-2. **Stage 2 – Pre-Execution Validation**
+2. **Stage 2 — Pre-Execution Validation**
-   Confirm the model files are clean before being run.
+   Verifies that no infected artifacts are introduced into runtimes.

 3. **Ongoing Monitoring**
-   Re-scan anytime files are modified, updated, or moved.
+   Provides periodic reassessment as artifacts are updated or moved.

 ---

 ## Conclusion

-ClamAV adds an important layer of static malware detection to your AI model supply-chain security.
-When combined with YARA, Sigcheck, and proper hash verification, it forms a robust early-warning system that reduces the risk of malicious model artifacts entering your environment.
+ClamAV contributes a critical signature-based malware detection capability within AI supply-chain security workflows.
+When combined with YARA scanning, cryptographic hash verification, and broader model assurance techniques, it forms a robust early-warning layer against malicious or tampered model artifacts.

-Its integration into your repository demonstrates a practical and mature approach to AI Security Assurance.
+Its inclusion within this repository reflects a mature, defense-in-depth approach to AI Security Assurance.